SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: Discussion

-\xhdr{Limitations.} We instruction-tune an MLM for spatial reasoning, LLaVA \citep{liu2024visual}.
-While we do remember pretraining commonsense as noted in Table \ref{table: vqaBench}, we haven't explored improving other capabilities like math and science reasoning \cite{yue2023mmmu}.
+\xhdr{Limitations.} We instruction-tune two kinds of MLMs for spatial reasoning, an image-only LLaVA~\citep{liu2024visual} and a video LLaVA-Video~\citep{zhang2024video}.
+While we remember pretraining commonsense as noted in Table \ref{table: vqaBench}, we haven't explored improving other capabilities like math and science reasoning \cite{yue2023mmmu}.
 The scope of the paper, however, is to analyze what kinds of data improve spatial performance, and not a large-scale training of a new MLM.
-Additionally, further analysis is necessary on more recent MLMs \cite{dubey2024llama, deitke2024molmopixmoopenweights}.
+Additionally, further analysis on more MLMs~\citep{dubey2024llama, deitke2024molmopixmoopenweights} might be beneficial.

 \xhdr{Future work.} Although our study focuses on evaluating the spatial reasoning capabilities of MLMs, it can be extended in various avenues.
 For instance, to determine the kinds of embodied applications that benefit from improved complex spatial reasoning.
-As a preliminary study, we checked the action prediction accuracy (from a choice of going left/right/forward) for a given frame on the SPOC EasyObjectNav benchmark \cite{ehsani2024spoc}.
-Our model (SAT Dynamic) scores an accuracy of $51\%$ compared to $40\%$ for a model trained only on basic spatial questions.
+We do see gains in accuracy in route planning in VSI-Bench~\citep{yang2024thinking}, which should help embodied navigation.
+As a more direct evaluation, we also check the action prediction accuracy (from a choice of going left/right/forward) for a given frame on the SPOC EasyObjectNav benchmark~\citep{ehsani2024spoc}.
+Our model (SAT Dynamic) scores an accuracy of $51\%$ compared to $40\%$ for training only on static spatial questions.
 This suggests that embodied navigation might benefit from improved dynamic spatial reasoning.
-We leave a more thorough evaluation in this direction as a future work.
-Further, leveraging the interactive nature of our scenes could facilitate explorations in dynamic and causal reasoning.
-Another exciting avenue would be to explore how to make a more realistic dynamic spatial set instead of synthetic images.
+We leave a more thorough evaluation in this direction as future work.
+Further, leveraging the interactive nature of our scenes with perfect 3D information could facilitate more explorations in dynamic and chain-of-thought causal reasoning.
+Our causal annotations in language and their corresponding image frames could also advance language-controlled world models \cite{genie3}, a direction we leave for future work.

-\xhdr{Conclusion.} We propose a dataset of dynamic spatial tasks that go beyond simpler static reasoning on existing datasets.
-This improves spatial reasoning of MLMs on various benchmarks, while maintaining pre-trained commonsense.
-We hope that \task{} paves the way for developing strategies to improve the spatial reasoning of MLMs, making them more suitable for deployment in real-life applications.
+\xhdr{Conclusion.} We propose a training and testing dataset of dynamic motion-based spatial tasks that go beyond simpler static perception of relationships in existing datasets.
+This improves MLMs on numerous spatial benchmarks while maintaining pre-trained commonsense.
+We hope that \task{} paves the way for bridging the gap between passive perception and active interaction reasoning in MLMs, making them more suitable for deployment in real-life applications.